- HOW DO I FIND OUT MORE ABOUT INDIVIDUAL HOUSES?

 - HOW CAN I CONTACT MY CHILD WHILST AT SCHOOL?

 With most pupils having their own laptop/ipad and email account and virtually all a mobile phone, pupils use these for keeping in touch with home.
 Housemasters or Housemistresses will advise of their policy for the use of mobile phones in the Houses.

 - WHO SHOULD I CONTACT IF I’M CONCERNED ABOUT MY CHILD?

 All pupils are allocated a school tutor who should introduce themselves to you at the start of term and provide you with the relevant contact details.
 After this you may also contact the Housemaster/Housemistress of the house your child attends.

 Yes, the majority of boarders stay at the school over the weekend.
 We are flexible in our approach and pupils may go home on Saturday evening and return Sunday evening or Monday morning if they wish.

 There are three Home Weekends each year where there is no Saturday school.
 Boarders go home to parents or guardians on Friday night after class, to get a well-earned break.
 Some can even choose to stay with friends with parental permission.
 Details of all Home Weekends are published in the school diary or you can view the term dates here.

 Boarders must return the night before the start of term.
 Please refer to the School calendar for timings as these may vary termly.
-A hard copy of the termly calendar is sent to all parents before the start of each term or you can view the term dates here.

 The school is closed during the holidays, however the Admissions Office remains open with the school reception being staffed part-time.